 top of page

 Moxie was born from my early experiences in hospitals, clinics, cancer support groups, military new parent support programs and parent coaching prior to opening a private practice.
-My own struggles with painful periods, getting pregnant over 35, staying pregnant, delivering a healthy baby and surviving postpartum anxiety led to a growing passion to support others through their reproductive journey.
-Now as I navigate raising a child and closing a chapter on my reproductive self, I have been equally drawn to support women through life's challenges and post-reproduction changes.
+My own struggles with painful periods, getting pregnant over 35, losing a pregnancy, trying again, staying pregnant, experiencing trauma, delivering a healthy baby and surviving postpartum anxiety led to a growing passion to support others through their reproductive journey.
+Now as I navigate raising a child and closing the chapter on my reproductive self, I have been equally drawn to support women through post-reproduction challenges that often accompany changes in family dynamics, career and overall health.

-Moxie Motherhood is focused on supporting the strongest version of you.
+Moxie Women's Health is focused on supporting the strongest version of you.
 I help with this through counseling and life coaching.
 My educational background is in the fields of psychology and clinical social work.
-I enjoy supporting people impacted by PMS, PMDD, decisions on conception and family planning, infertility and fertility treatments, pregnancy, loss, pregnancy after loss, adoption, surrogacy, postpartum and postplacement adjustment, child feeding challenges, perimenopause and menopause, gynecological conditions, perineal trauma and recovery, obstetric violence, cancer, hysterectomy, lumpectomy and mastectomy.
+I am honored to support people impacted by PMS, PMDD, decisions on conception and family planning, infertility and fertility treatments, pregnancy, loss, pregnancy after loss, adoption, surrogacy, postpartum and postplacement adjustment, child feeding challenges, perimenopause and menopause, gynecological conditions, perineal trauma and recovery, obstetric violence, various health conditions that impact mental health, divorce, empty-nesting, retirement, etc.

 "Prioritizing our maternal mental health before and after baby needs to become the norm — not the exception." -Jen Schwartz

-Women experiencing illness, trauma and hormonal shifts across a lifetime are left in the dark, often to cope in isolation.
+In addition to matrescence, women experiencing illness, trauma and hormonal shifts across a lifetime are left in the dark, often to cope Instead of heal) in isolation.

 “We live in a youth-obsessed culture that is constantly trying to tell us that if we are not young, and we’re not glowing, and we’re not hot, that we don’t matter.
 I refuse to let a system or a culture or a distorted view of reality tell me that I don’t matter.
 I know that only by owning who and what you are can you start to step into the fullness of life.” —Oprah